hackerlab-uchile/Hound/README.md

  nmcli con modify <Name_of_connection> 802-11-wireless.band bg
  nmcli con modify <Name_of_connection> 802-11-wireless.channel 1
  nmcli con modify <Name_of_connection> 802-11-wireless-security.key-mgmt wpa-psk
- nmcli con modify <Name_of_connection> 802-11-wireless-security.psk 1234567890
+ nmcli con modify <Name_of_connection> 802-11-wireless-security.psk <password>
- nmcli con modify <Name_of_connection> ipv4.addr 10.0.0.1/24
+ nmcli con modify <Name_of_connection> ipv4.addr 10.42.0.1
  nmcli con modify <Name_of_connection> ipv4.method shared
  nmcli con up <Name_of_connection>
 ```

 We do it like this to avoid security measures that requires certain types of authentication that mobile devices cannot provide.
 The authentication doesnt work otherwise.
+Other reason to do this is that doing this we set the ipv4 address to the required one by Caddy (`10.42.0.1`).

 ## Usage
 The aplication needs a frontend and a backend running simultaneosuly.
 To achieve this: